robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 As previously explained, **Suite Setup** and **Suite Teardown** are used to prepare and clean up the environment before and after a suite's execution.
 Initialization files provide a centralized place to define these setups and teardowns for all sub-suites and their tests|tasks within a directory structure.
-Thus, it is possible to define one Suite Setup that is executed at the very start of the execution before any other Suite Setup or Test Setup and Test is executed.
+Thus, it is possible to define one Suite Setup that is executed at the very start of the execution before any other Suite Setup, Test|Task Setup, and Test|Task is executed.
 The Suite Teardown of an initialization file is executed after all sub-suites in the directory and their tests|tasks have been completed.